goodgoshdarn/self-hosted-ocaml-compiler/README.md

 # What's the point of this repo?
 Learning OCaml and compilers at the same time for learning purposes

+## MVP
+Arithmetric operations and variables to support them

 # What are the components of a compiler?
 1. The frontend: